Movatterモバイル変換

 Causes

 Economists and historians often citeshareholder primacy as one of the main factors of the Second Gilded Age.
-Shareholder primacy has been criticized for putting the needs of corporate owners over the needs of workers.[4]
+Shareholder primacy has been criticized for putting the interests of corporate owners over the needs of workers.[4]

 Comparisons